How to Save Money on Medical School Textbooks in 2026

 9. Digital vs. print

 Major publishers (Elsevier, Wolters Kluwer, McGraw-Hill) sell digital editions for 30-50% off print.
-Trade-off: you usually lose access after 18-24 months.
+Trade-off: you usually lose access after 18-24 months on time-limited subscriptions.
 For reference books you'll use through residency, print is the better long-term investment.
+For one-and-done rotation reads, digital is usually the right call.

 10. Ask the librarian